joeyu/zvargs/README.md

 <a name="VArgs.parse" />
 ####parse(args, spec)

 This method is a static function, which acts the similar way as the contructor but returns a new `arguments`.
-This new `arguments` has all arguments of a function's variable argument prototype asinged with corresponding values passed by a function call.
+This new `arguments` has all arguments of a function's variable argument prototype assinged with the corresponding values passed by a function call.

 This method may give a simply way for a function definition to use the passed `arguments`.
 For instance, for the following function prototype: